-Average high school GPA of all degree-seeking, first-time, first-year students who submitted GPA: 3.9 Percent of total first-time, first-year students who submitted high school GPA: 68.5% C13.
-Application Fee Does your institution have an application fee?
-If your institution has waived its application fee for the Fall 2025 application cycle, please select no. Yes If yes, what is the amount of the application fee: \$90 If yes, can the fee be waived for applicants with financial need?
-Yes
+Average high school GPA of all degree-seeking, first-time, first-year students who submitted GPA: Percent of total first-time, first-year students who submitted high school GPA: 68.
+5% C13.
+Application Fee Doos your institution have an application foo? .

+If yes, what is the amount of the application fee: \$90